delanoflipse/pytest-energy-reporter/readme.md

 ## Usage

 The package is automatically enabled in pytest.
+If it is not, make sure to read the documentation on [how to enable plugins in pytest](https://docs.pytest.org/en/stable/how-to/plugins.html).
 To start measuring energy consumption, mark tests as energy test using:

 ```python
 import pytest